Rappsilber-Laboratory/XiSearch/README.md

 There is also the "BasicConfig.conf" file containing default values for settings not exposed in the interface.
 But all of these can also be overwritten in the custom settings.

+# Xisearch Output file description
+xisearch generates a lsit of CSMs in csv format.
+The CSV contains basic information - what peptide from wchich proteins are linked to which other peptide, including precursor information, both experimental and calculated, and spectrum source information.
+Also it contains the final score ("match score") and a list of subscores for each match.
+The subscores are described in [ScoreColumns.md](ScoreColumns.md)

-## running xiSEARCH from command line and on a high performance computing (HPC) cluster
+# Running xiSEARCH from command line and on a high performance computing (HPC) cluster

 xiSEARCH may be launched from the command line specifying database and config file.
 Often, a config file is created in the interface and then used in launching searches from command line, for example as cluster jobs.